davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 - Next, inside `tickUp()`, you'll need to add some code to check if the current time (after ticking up) matches the alarm time.
 If the hour, minute, and am/pm status all match, then you should print `***** BEEP BEEP BEEP *****` to the terminal.
 Make sure `tickDown()` also checks for the alarm to go off.

+#### Extension (24-HR Time)
+Hey if you have some time and want to make your alarm clock super cool, try adding a method called `show24HrTime()` that prints the current time in 24-hour format (no am/pm needed).
+Recall that 12:00am is shown as 00:00, and that if it's between 1pm to 11pm, you need to add 12 to the hour!
+For instance, 10:00pm should be displayed as 22:00.

 #### Grading

 ```
-This assignment will be graded out of a total of 100pts.
+This assignment will be graded out of a total of 85pts.

 [5pts] Appropriate instance variables have been defined for this class.
        No local variables are defined as instance variables.

 [10pts] Both constructors are properly implemented.

-[20pts] tickUp() moves the clock ahead by 1 minute, which may cause am/pm to flip.
+[15pts] tickUp() moves the clock ahead by 1 minute, which may cause am/pm to flip.
 It may
         also cause the hour and minutes to "wrap around" to the beginning.

-[20pts] tickDown() moves the clock back by 1 minute, which may cause am/pm to flip.
+[15pts] tickDown() moves the clock back by 1 minute, which may cause am/pm to flip.
 It may
         also cause the hour and minutes to "wrap around" to the beginning.

-[20pts] The showTime() method accepts an input and prints the current time in either
+[15pts] The showTime() method accepts an input and prints the current time in either
-        military (24-hour) time, or 12-hour time with am/pm status.
-If either hour or
-        minute is single digit, then a leading 0 is appended.
+        If either hour or minute is single digit, then a leading 0 is appended.

 [10pts] The setAlarm() and unsetAlarm() methods are properly implemented.